MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Microsoft.Graph.Users.Actions.md

 Unhide a chat for a user.

 ### [Invoke-MgInviteUserDriveItem](Invoke-MgInviteUserDriveItem.md)
-Sends a sharing invitation for a driveItem.A sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].

 ### [Invoke-MgInviteUserDriveRoot](Invoke-MgInviteUserDriveRoot.md)
-Sends a sharing invitation for a driveItem.A sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].

 ### [Invoke-MgLicenseUser](Invoke-MgLicenseUser.md)
 Reprocess all group-based license assignments for the user.